dariusur/BlueTachometer/README.md

 </div>

 ### DataVisualizer
-DataVisualizer script uses 4 libraries: pyserial for communication with HC-05, matplotlib, numpy, pandas.
+DataVisualizer script uses 4 libraries:
+1. pyserial for communication with HC-05.
+2. matplotlib for data plotting.
+3. numpy for temporary data storage in numpy array.
+4. pandas for data export to .csv.

+Firstly, the script tries to open a serial port over Bluetooth to receive data from HC-05.
+If it succeeds, then the graph is configured (figure, labels, grid, etc).
+After that, an empty graph is displayed, and the script enters a loop and waits for data.
+The received data is converted to RPM and displayed on screen.
+Finally, after closing the figure window (click X), the script asks if data should be saved to .csv.

 ## Specifications
 * RPM measurement range: 0.017 to 9000000 RPM.